As we continue to gain knowledge about the complex landscape of mental health, here are resources to consider for your

 - Drug and Poison Information Center: (513) 636-5111

-- Greater Cincinnati Behavioral JOURNEY Integrated Dual Disorder Treatment (IDDT): Contact Stu Raynor for information about making a referral at (513) 558-6506
+- Greater Cincinnati Behavioral JOURNEY Integrated Dual Disorder Treatment (IDDT): Make a referral by calling (513) 558-6506

 Resource Websites and Toolkits

 - The website for the Hamilton County Heroin Coalition provides information about prevention, education, treatment, and support resources addressing opiate abuse.

 The website provides guidance on everything from preventing overdose deaths and promote responsible prescribing practices to expanding access to Medication – Assisted Treatment and embracing specialized docket programs to close the revolving door of addiction and crime.
 The resource includes technical support contacts at the state level, guidance on accessing relevant data and trend information as well as a checklist for building an effective local response.